Before you begin your rubber roof repair:

-Ambient (outside) temperature MUST be 40 degrees F or higher – otherwise the primer will either freeze or the bond will not be as strong as it is intended to be, thus your patch will leak prematurely.
+1. Ambient (outside) temperature MUST be 40 degrees F or higher – otherwise the primer will either freeze or the bond will not be as strong as it is intended to be, thus your patch will leak prematurely.

 RUBBER ROOF REPAIR VIDEO: How to apply rubber roof patch to an outside corner on a REAL roof (10 minutes long):

-Step 1 – find roof leak:
+Step 1 – Locate the Leak

 Generally, a field sheet of rubber roof will not leak, unless there is a hole in it, and you can typically see these holes, when you remove all dirt and debris off the roof.
 Therefore, look for leaks in other not so visible spots.

-Most flat roof leaks occur in common spots – low spots on the roof, where water pools after rain.
+Most leaks occur in common spots – low spots on the roof, where water pools after rain.
 If you have a seam running through one of these low spots, there is 95% chance that there is a leak.
 Use a probe or even a nail, to test the seam for any voids / openings.
 Other spots include inside / outside corners, such as chimney / skylight curbs, or roof to wall connection or pipe flashing, etc.

-Step 2 – prepare roof surface:
+Step 2 – Prepare Roof Surface:

-Step 3 – apply EPDM primer
+Step 3 – Apply EPDM Primer

 – using a simple paint brush, apply a good (but not too thick) coat of EPDM primer, making sure it extends at least 2″ beyond the edges of the patch that you are going to apply.
 Spread the primer evenly, so that you don’t have too much in one place and not enough in the other.
 Make sure you don’t have thick “puddles” of primer, as it will not completely dry, and your patch will not properly adhere.